McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 Each student will be required to have several hours of lab shifts each week.

+During lab shifts, students should be working on assisting with recruitment, in-person studies, mini-tasks or other project-specific tasks.

 ## Training

 We are lucky to have access to these expensive devices that allow us to progress our research.

 Please make sure that you complete all appropriate training before using the equipment so that you are well educated about how to use them.

 ## Lab socials